Functions

 Enable Hide function output when the agent should not see the raw Function result.

-This is useful when the Function returns sensitive or overly detailed data, but the workflow still needs to run.
+This option is available for HTTP and HTTPS webhook Functions.
+It is useful when the Function returns sensitive or overly detailed data, but the workflow still needs to run.

 Scheme